 Vector Methods

-Vectors have a handful of useful functions, which you can see here.
+Vectors have a handful of useful functions, which you can see herearrow-up-right.
 In this part of the lesson, you will go over the ones you will be using in the object oriented programming lesson.

 assign